jaredpalmer/tsdx/README.md

 ## Features

-TSDX comes with the "battery-pack included" and is part of a complete TypeScript breakfast:
+DTS comes with the "battery-pack included" and is part of a complete TypeScript breakfast:

 - Bundles your code with [Rollup](https://github.com/rollup/rollup) and outputs multiple module formats (CJS & ESM by default, and also UMD if you want) plus development and production builds
 - Comes with treeshaking, ready-to-rock lodash optimizations, and minification/compression